itead/ITEADSW_bin/README.md

 bin
 ===

-Provide binary, config, and other files for IteadOS
+Distribute *.bin, *.fex, *.ko and other files for ITEAD-OS